alpapanau/RLFD/README.md

 - `data/`: Placeholder for the input datasets.
 See `data/README.md` for details on where to place your data.
 - `models/`: Default directory for saving and loading trained model states (`.pth` files).
 - `rlfd/`: The main Python source code package.
+  - `clustering.py`: Contains functions for DBSCAN clustering and temporal defragmentation of transaction data.
   - `data_loader.py`: Handles loading and initial cleaning of raw data.
   - `preprocessing.py`: Contains functions for feature engineering and creating sequential windows.
   - `models.py`: Defines the neural network architectures (LSTM and Transformer-based DQNs).
   - `trainer.py`: Implements the core RL training loop and evaluation logic.
   - `utils.py`: Provides utility functions like saving results and setting random seeds.
 - `scripts/`: Entry point scripts to run the project.
-  - `train.py`: Runs the main RL training phase and saves the best model.
+  - `train.py`: Runs the main RL training phase on the entire dataset.
-  - `fine_tune.py`: Loads a pre-trained model and performs targeted fine-tuning on uncertain samples.
+  - `train_clustered.py`: Runs the clustering-based training workflow.
 - `requirements.txt`: A list of required Python packages.

 ## Setup